Eks

 delete_fargate_profile(fargate_profile_name, name, params::Dict{String,<:Any})

 Deletes an Fargate profile.
-When you delete a Fargate profile, any pods running on Fargate that were created with the profile are deleted.
-If those pods match another Fargate profile, then they are scheduled on Fargate with that profile.
-If they no longer match any Fargate profiles, then they are not scheduled on Fargate and they may remain in a pending state.
+When you delete a Fargate profile, any Pod running on Fargate that was created with the profile is deleted.
+If the Pod matches another Fargate profile, then it is scheduled on Fargate with that profile.
+If it no longer matches any Fargate profiles, then it's not scheduled on Fargate and may remain in a pending state.
 Only one Fargate profile in a cluster can be in the DELETING status at a time.
 You must wait for a Fargate profile to finish deleting before you can delete any other profiles in that cluster.

 Arguments